1. Prepare for the day as if you’d be going out

 In normal circumstances, it’s hard to argue that there is something wonderful about those rare days at home, where you can get up late, stay in your pyjamas and sit around the house without any major commitments to worry about.
 In the current climate, however, finding some sense of routine while at home could be more important than ever.
 So on weekdays, getting up, dressed, washed and having breakfast can give that sense of normality.
 This doesn’t necessarily mean putting on a three-piece suit, a button-down blouse or getting the hair straighteners out.
 But there’s something about this seemingly mundane part of our everyday life that sets us up well.
 It gives us the expectation that the day will be productive and active.

 2. Exercise regularly

 It’s well known that exercise is good for us.
-It can help improve mood and decrease anxiety, it can lift energy levels and it usually leads to a better night’s sleep.
+It can help improve mood and decrease anxiety, lift energy levels and usually leads to a better night’s sleep.
 So finding a fun exercise routine that you can do is important.
-If it’s still appropriate for you and you can avoid contact with others, you can go out for a run or a long walk – just be aware of any changes from the government, as future measures could change this.
+If it’s still appropriate for you and you can avoid contact with others, you can go out for a run or a long walk.
 There are lots of videos on YouTube to help families get active and have fun together.
-If you’re looking to get away from screens, there is no time like the present for a spontaneous disco or makeshift assault course in the home, or the garden if you have one.
+If you’re looking to get away from screens, there is no time like the present for a spontaneous disco or makeshift assault course in the house, or the garden if you have one.

 3. Make a daily schedule for the whole family